 |Can sell anytime to exit||Cannot exit until the property is sold|

 While private REITs are available, publicly-traded REITs are more popular.
-REITs provide liquidity, diversification, and a passive income stream.
+REITs provide liquidity, diversification, and a real estate passive income stream.
 But you lose some of the tax benefits of real estate investing.

 Real Estate Syndication Structure